alexhkurz/mathematics-for-philosophers/README.md

 ### basics

-After cloning this repo, and installing jupyter-book run from the command line `jupyter-book build .` or `jb build .` The book can now be opened in a browser by opening the file `_build/html/index.html`.
+After cloning this repo, and installing jupyter-book run from the command line `jupyter-book build .` or `jb build .` The book can now be opened in a browser by opening the file `_build/html/index.html` with a file browser.
 On a mac, simply run `open _build/html/index.html`.
 To summarize

 ```
 jb build . ; open _build/html/index.html